ucla-labx/deeplearningbook-notes/Ch2-Linear-Algebra.md

     - An **eigenvector** of $\textbf{A}$ is any vector $\textbf{v}$ s.t. $\textbf{Av} = \lambda\textbf{v}$ - which means $\textbf{v}$ is only rescaled
     - $\lambda$ is the **eigenvalue** for that eigenvector
     - Let $A$ be a matrix with $n$ linearly independent eigenvectors ${v_1...v_n}$, and let the corresponding eigenvalues be ${\lambda_1 ... \lambda_n}$.
 Then the eigendecomposition of $A$ is given by $$A = Vdiag(\lambda)V^{-1}$$ where $V$ is the matrix obtained by letting the eigenvectors be the columns of the matrix $V$, and letting $diag(\lambda)$ be a diagonal matrix who's entries are given by the vector $\lambda$.
     - If the matrix $A$ is symmetric then $V$ will be an orthogonal matrix.
+Since the inverse of an orthogolal matrix is it's transpose, we can rewrite the eigendecomposition for symmetric matrices as $A = Vdiag(\lambda)V^T$.
 - The eigendecomposition is unique only if all the eigenvalues are unique.
 - If a matrix has $0$ as an eigenvalue, that means there exists a vector $v$ such that $Av = 0$ and the matrix is singular and cannot be inverted.
 - **Positive definite** - a matrix whose eigenvalues are all positive